 “But these are family farms”

 Unfortunately, that doesn’t make farms any better.
-Most animals eaten in Australia come from factory farms – highly industrialised forms of farming where animals are kept in cages, thousands crammed together in concrete, unsanitary sheds; tossed aside if they’re sick or injured.
+Most animals eaten in Australia come from factory farms – highly industrialised forms of farming where animals are kept in cages, thousands crammed together in concrete, unsanitary sheds, forced to live in their own excrement and tossed aside if they’re sick or injured.
 The family farm we imagine – the one of vast green fields and animals roaming around happily, is a rare fantasy.
 Industrial farming has been pushing out the ‘local family farmer’ for decades.
 Did you know that in the 1960s, there were around 50,000 pig farms in Australia.
 Today, there are less than 1,400, and yet the total number of pigs bred and slaughtered for food has increased?
 Still, in the minority of cases where animals come from ‘better’ farms, they will endure practices like separation from their mothers, teeth cutting, castration, and beak burning.
 And they will always end up in slaughterhouses (unless they die of disease, injury, deformity or starvation first) which involve things like – gassing animals alive, shredding, throat cutting while conscious, shooting, dismembering, tossing, and beating.
 Animal farming is an ugly image no matter who the farmer.

 “We should release the addresses of activists given Aussie Farms have released a map of Australian farms”